Professor Erica Smith

 Erica Smith joined Federation University Australia in March 2008.
 Prior to this she was Professor of Vocational Education and Training (VET) at Charles Sturt University where she was discipline leader in VET and convenor of Charles Sturt University's research grouping RIVET (Research in Vocational Education and Training) from 2003-2008.
 At the University of Ballarat, Erica was Dean of Graduate Studies from 2008-2010, then Chair of the dual-sector Curriculum Committee.
 She was appointed to a Personal Chair position in 2013.
 Erica is the convenor of FedUni’s research group Research in Adult and Vocational Education (RAVE).

-Erica has managed over 25 national research projects including four Australian Research Council -funded grants.
+Erica has managed over 25 national research projects including four Australian Research Council -funded grants; and several international projects.
 She is a peer assessor for ARC grants and for the Excellence in Research Australia exercise, and for funding schemes in other countries.

 Erica is a member of the Education Industry Reference Committee, which has the responsibility of developing Training Packages for the Education Industry and reports to the Australian Industry Skills Committee.